 Types & Brands

-Columbia produces a number of very fine coffees.
+Colombia produces a number of very fine coffees.
 Because Colombian coffee has been considered a mainstay worldwide since the late 1950s, when their coffee industry introduced "coffee farmer" Juan Valdez, many people think of Colombian coffee as being plain and ordinary.

 This is really not the case, though.
 Colombia produces most of the coffee that is enjoyed worldwide.
 As gourmet coffee has gained popularity around the world, the coffee industry in Colombia has made adjustments to meet increased demand.

-The key to finding the best coffees from Columbia is to look for those labeled "Private Mill Colombia".
+The key to finding the best coffees from Colombia is to look for those labeled "Private Mill Colombia".
 Private Mills source coffees from co-ops and single farms that are located in very specific growing regions that are similar to those found in the Blue Mountain region of Jamaica and the Kona region of Hawaii.